 Restrictions on Foreign Ownership in Value-Added Telecommunications Services.
 Foreign ownership in value-added telecommunication services is governed by the State Council according to the Provisions on Administration of Foreign-Invested Telecommunications Enterprises, which were recently amended on March 29, 2022 and became effective on May 1, 2022.
 According to these provisions, a foreign investor's beneficial equity ownership in an entity providing value-added telecommunications services in mainland China is generally not permitted to exceed 50% unless otherwise permitted by laws and regulations.
 Although these provisions deleted the prior requirement that major foreign investors holding equity in enterprises providing value-added telecommunications services in mainland China must have a good track record and operational experience in providing these services, the PRC government authorities have not promulgated any implementation rules in line with these new changes.
-Accordingly, there are uncertainties as to whether foreign investors without a good track record and operational experience in providing these services may qualify as major foreign investors in value-added telecommunications enterprises.
-Although the Special Administrative Measures (Negative List) for Foreign Investment Access (2021 Version) allow a foreign investor to own more than 50% of the total equity interest in an e-commerce business, a domestic multi-party communication business, an information storage and re-transmission business and a call center business, other requirements provided by these provisions still apply.
+Accordingly, there are uncertainties as to whether foreign investors without a good track record and operational experience in providing these services (2021 Version) allow a foreign investor to own more than 50% of the total equity interest in an e-commerce business, a domestic multi-party communication business, an information storage and re-transmission business and a call center business, other requirements provided by these provisions still apply.
 We believe that it would be impracticable for us to acquire any equity interest in the variable interest entities without diverting management attention and resources.
 Moreover, we believe that our contractual arrangements with these entities and the individual nominee shareholders allow us to have the power to direct the activities of these entities that most significantly impact their economic performance.
-Accordingly, we
+Accordingly, we currently do not plan to acquire any equity interest entities.